riyaalatkar/exp-1/README.md

 Part 1:Variable Declaration and Printing

-1)Assign string values to variables.
+1.Assign string values to variables.

-2)Assign multiple values using multiple assignment.
+2.Assign multiple values using multiple assignment.

-3)Print variables individually and using the sep parameter.
+3.Print variables individually and using the sep parameter.

 Part 2: Data Types

-1)Declare variables of different data types (int, float, string, boolean).
+1.Declare variables of different data types (int, float, string, boolean).

-2)Use type() to display the data type of each variable.
+2.Use type() to display the data type of each variable.

 Part 3: Mathematical Operations

-1)Assign numeric values to variables.
+1.Assign numeric values to variables.

-2)Perform arithmetic operations.
+2.Perform arithmetic operations.

-3)Store results in variables and display them.
+3.Store results in variables and display them.

 Part 4: User Input and Operations

-1) Accept integer values from the user.
+1. Accept integer values from the user.

-3) Display the entered values.
+2. Display the entered values.

-5) Perform arithmetic operations on user inputs.
+3. Perform arithmetic operations on user inputs.

 Part 5: Area of a Circle

-1) Import the math module.
+1. Import the math module.

-2) Accept the radius from the user.
+2. Accept the radius from the user.

-3) Use the formula area = πr².
+3. Use the formula area = πr².

-4) Display the calculated area.
+4. Display the calculated area.

 Part 6: Logarithmic Calculation

-1) Import the math module.
+1. Import the math module.

-2) Accept a number from the user.
+2. Accept a number from the user.

-3) Calculate its base-10 logarithm.
+3. Calculate its base-10 logarithm.

-4) Display the result.
+4. Display the result.

 Part 7: Comparison Using Conditional Statements

-1) Accept two numbers from the user.
+1. Accept two numbers from the user.

-2) Compare the values using an if-else statement.
+2. Compare the values using an if-else statement.

-3)Display which number is greater.
+3. Display which number is greater.

 CONCLUSION